Eugenio Reale: After leaving the PCI

 Reale left the PCI controversially in 1956 because of the support that the party gave to the Soviet invasion of Hungary.
 The provincial secretariat of the Neapolitan Communist Party denounced him for bourgeois deviationism and expelled him.

 Reale believed that the party's priorities were no longer the fight against fascism or for freedom, but mere loyalty to the USSR.
-His sympathies therefore came to lie more with socialist and social democratic tendencies.
+His sympathies therefore came to lie more with socialist and social democratic tendencies, and as a result he joined the Italian Democratic Socialist Party (PSDI).
 In 1957 he founded the weekly Corrispondenza Socialista with Giuseppe Averardi.
 Later he developed a strong aversion towards the PCI and towards Togliatti in particular, so much that he was known as "the man who challenged Togliatti".

-In the sixties he distanced himself from the social democrats and became aligned with the movement of Randolfo Pacciardi who fought for a presidential and anti-communist republic.
+In the sixties he distanced himself from the social democrats and became aligned with the movement of Randolfo Pacciardi, known as the Democratic Union for the New Republic (UDNR), which fought for a presidential and anti-communist constitutional state arranged along the lines of the Gaullist Fifth Republic in France.
 In the seventies there was talk of his proximity to the resistance committees of Edgardo Sogno, who thought of appointing him Minister of the Interior in a government that he planned to form after staging a “white coup”.
 Twenty years later, in 1997, Sogno read out his list of possible ministers in a radio broadcast, including Reale's name.
 In reality however, Reale never met Edgardo Sogno: on the contrary, he abhorred his "coup" project.